 Each Greek family likely has a favourite spoon sweet recipe that they follow “just like yiayia” used to make.
 Indeed, the tradition of spoon sweets dates way back to ancient times when preserving fruits was a necessary part of the harvest process.

-Spoon sweets consist of preserved fruits that are stored in jars of a sticky, sweet syrup.
+Spoon sweets consist of preserved fruits that are stored in jars of sticky, sweet syrup.
 Unlike jams and marmalades, the fruits inside are usually firm, whereas the syrup that surrounds them is runny and sugary.

 If you saw a jar of spoon sweets on display with little knowledge of what it was, you might be quite put off by the appearance and description.
 However, spoon sweets are delicious!
 They make a truly unique Greek souvenir for your loved ones back at home.